 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-When you’re wanting a super juicy, tender chicken breast, the sous vide just can’t be beat.
-This easy, foolproof slow-cooking method gives you perfectly moist boneless, skinless chicken breasts every time.
+When you’re wanting a super juicy, tender chicken breast, this sous vide method just can’t be beat.
+Sous vide is an easy, foolproof slow-cooking method that gives you perfectly moist boneless, skinless chicken breasts every time.
 Seasoned any way you like, this recipe for never-tough, never-dry chicken will be your go-to for holidays, large gatherings, or any time at all.

 Sliced sous vide chicken breast arranged on a platter to show the juicy white meat and the seasoned skin at the same time.